tendermint/spec/spec/abci/abci.md

 ## Events

 The `CheckTx`, `BeginBlock`, `DeliverTx`, `EndBlock` methods include an `Events` field in their `Response*`.
+Applications may respond to these ABCI methods with a set of events.
+Events allow applications to associate metadata about ABCI method execution with the transactions and blocks this metadata relates to.
+Events returned via these ABCI methods do not impact Tendermint consensus in any way and instead exist to power subscriptions and queries of Tendermint state.

-Each event contains a `type` and a list of `EventAttribute`s, which are key-value pairs denoting something about what happened during the method's execution.
+An `Event` contains a `type` and a list of `EventAttributes`, which are key-value string pairs denoting metadata about what happened during the method's execution.
 `Event` values can be used to index transactions and blocks according to what happened during their execution.
 Note that the set of events returned for a block from `BeginBlock` and `EndBlock` are merged.
 In case both methods return the same